Published by FutureTecEra

 Zero-Shot Prompts

 A zero-shot prompt asks the AI to complete a task without examples.
 This works well when the instruction is clear and the task is familiar.
-It is useful for brainstorming, simple explanations, comparisons, and first drafts.
+It is practical for brainstorming, simple explanations, comparisons, and first drafts.

 Example: